 Operational requirements are the driver for technology change, and can be expressed as requirements to increase the system capacity improve safety, improve performance or remain compatible with changing SES requirements.
-The most significant developments in Operations and Infrastructure during 2011 were as follows:
+The most significant developments in Operations and Infrastructure during 2011 were as follows;

-introduction into operation of the COOPANS Flight Data Processing System in the Shannon FIR in April 2011, followed three weeks later by the Dublin TMA.
+COOPANS Development: The major highlight of the 2011 Technology Work Program was the successful introduction into operation of the COOPANS Flight Data Processing System in the Shannon FIR in April 2011, followed three weeks later by the Dublin TMA.
 This was a major milestone not just for the IAA but for all of the COOPANS partners and Thales who have worked together to bring about this successful outcome.
 The original framework agreement that created the COOPANS partnership was signed in April 2006, so the Shannon and Dublin O-Dates represent the culmination of five years' work.
 The initial COOPANS contract was for the development of a single harmonized software build that was based on the DATMAS program and incorporated functionality from S2k (LFV) and CAIRE2000 (IAA).
 The program expanded in 2007, 2008, and 2009, as the COOPANS partners signed further development and integration orders.
-The IAA required a complete hardware replacement program to support the new COOPANS software, which was completed in 2009.
+The IAA required a complete hardware replacement program to support the new COOPANS software and hardware were completed in 2009.
 The final Site Acceptance Tests of the operational software and hardware were completed in March 2010 in Ballycasey.
 The system was then handed over to the IAA to begin its own internal verification, validation and ATC training programs.